hatedabamboo/notes.hatedabamboo.me/src/posts/solving-the-big-iam-challenge.md

 </script>
 ```

 Yep, there it is -- a very helpfully placed Cognito Identity Pool ID.
-Let’s use it to obtain our ID:
+Let's use it to obtain our ID:

 ```bash
 > aws cognito-identity get-id --identity-pool-id us-east-1:b73cb2d2-0d00-4e77-8e80-f99d9c13da3b